- Chestnut pan made from black enamel

 Enamel is made from iron that was fused with glass at high temperatures, therefore it’s made from natural raw materials.

-Our enamel cookware is suitable for use with all types of cookers (gas, electric, ceramic, induction and even open flame).
 Thanks to the iron core, the heat is conducted quickly and is then retained.
 This ensures sustainable, energy-efficient cooking.

 The non-porous, smooth, glass surface guarantees perfect hygiene, as it’s flavour-neutral, prevents bacteria growth and is easy to clean.
 When used and cared for properly, our enamel cookware can provide years of cooking enjoyment and will maintain its characteristic glossy appearance.